microsec/regulations/hrsz--all--ssl--EN.md

 The Trust Service Provider reviews the security incidents of the past period at least once a year and examines whether the measures taken are adequate to prevent the recurrence of the error.
+The findings of the investigation are recorded in a report.

 <a id="5.7.2"></a>
 #### 5.7.2 Computing Resources, Software, and/or Data are Corrupted